 Not seeded, Cologna had to start just behind the main pack of 20, but he quickly got among the leading bunch and stayed there.

-Heavily fancied Petter Northug, a four-times medallist at Vancouver 2010, finally appeared at the front with 5km to go, but he eventually cracked as Cologna, Hellner, Sundby and Vylegzhanin powered away for the last 2km.
+Heavily fancied Petter Northug, a four-times medallist at Vancouver 2010, finally appeared at the front with 5km to go, but he eventually cracked as Cologna, Hellner and Sundby powered away for the last 2km.

 Cologna made his break in the final short climb and never looked back, beating Vancouver 2010 winner Hellner by 0.4 seconds.